HighwayChile/assignment05/README.md

 I feel more comfortable making a new Dogesplorer site with the tools I have been shown over the past few weeks.
 I am still not 100% sure how I might access the blockchain information, but I know I could set up a simple web API that uses the information from dogechain.info.
-I plan on using internet resources, most notably w3schools, geeksforgeeks, and chatGPT.
+I plan on using internet resources, most notably w3schools, geeksforgeeks, stackoverflow, and chatGPT.
 I will make better comments, and plan to streamline styling.
+NOTE - I have found that "streamlining styling" won't happen if I want total control.

 another resource I must use is the "Web API" one on dogechain.info

 * mobile functionality in terms of display and usability - PRIORITIZE
-* Create main page
+* Create main page - done
-* search bar at top
+* search bar at top - done
-* collapsible menu to the left
+* collapsible menu to the left - todo
 * dynamic page creation upon search - backburner
+* USE PYTHON SERVER TO RUN A FUNCTION THAT DOES SOMETHING. - PRIORITIZE!
+  WHAT SHOULD MY FUNCTION DO?
 * add a news page
 * add a sitemap
 * add breadcrumbs (real ones this time?)